 Star Trek is one of the biggest TV and Cinema franchises in history.
-To say that the franchise has a huge fanbase is a complete understatement.
-Many fans treat it like a religion and proudly call themselves Trekkies.
-The original series was created by Gene Roddenberry and broke boundaries when aired for the first time in the 60's.
+The original series was created by Gene Roddenberry and broke boundaries when aired for the first time in the 60s.
 There has been a heap of spin-offs which to some seemed to slowly dilute the brand somewhat.

 As a fan of Star Trek the original series and movies, I had become a little despondent with where the franchise had headed.
 But once the publicity surrounding the reboot of the franchise had hit me in 2009 I could not wait to see the movie.

 J.J.
 Abrams produced and directed this film, taking it right back to the original concept.
 He included the original characters but added some extra darkness and amazing effects.
 The second film Into Darkness resurrected a legendary baddie from the original series too in the form of Kahn.

 One of the biggest strengths of the original series was the focus on the relationships between the lead characters.